jamesloper/focus-router/README.md

 createRoot(document.getElementById('root')).render(<Router/>);
 ```

-Aside from simplicity, focus router has a better feature set than React Router (55KB), yet is smaller than Wouter (1.5KB).
+Aside from simplicity, Focus Router has a better feature set than React Router (55 KB), yet is smaller than Wouter (1.5 KB).
 Both suffer from a lack of focus (on the right things), which is why this router exists!

-# Opinionated, Thorough and Handy

-1. *Opinionated:* Automatically binds `<a>` tags.
+1. *Opinionated:* No need to use `<Link/>`.
+Just use plain `<a>`tags.
-2. *Thorough:* Supports disabling navigation with `useUnsavedChanges()`
+2. *Thorough:* Supports an omission from nearly all libraries, disabling navigation with `useUnsavedChanges()`
 3. *Handy:* You can instantly swap a `useState` for `useParam` or `useQueryParam` to move the state to history-backed global state.

 # Install